Written by kōura

 Digital advice will play a key role in KiwiSaver

-Most people don't engage with their KiwiSaver retirement due to a lack of time or knowledge.
+Most people don't engage with their KiwiSaver account due to a lack of time or knowledge.

 The recent Financial Services Council’s report, KiwiSaver 2050 suggested that the use of artificial intelligence and digital advice to help kiwis make plans for their retirement could be a significant breakthrough with improving financial literacy and engagement.
 The OECD (2017), Robo-Advice for Pensions Report further confirms that user-friendly digital interfaces can facilitate investing and make the process more transparent and accessible.
 An increased benefit is that the use of algorithms allows investment recommendations to be based on financial techniques and theory-free from the behavioural bias of an advisor, resulting in objective recommendations for the client.